zeruhur/thalassa/Thálassa.md

 **Turns**
 The odigós will telegraph the most likely actions taken by NPCs or monsters.
 At the start of combat, each PC must make a TEK save to act before their opponents.

-~~**Example:** _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
-In order to make a move before the Troll, she makes a TEK save.
-She fails, and the Troll gets to attack first._~~
+**Example:** _Althea has accidentally stumbled onto the stomping grounds of a massive Cyclop.
+In order to make a move before the Cyclop, she makes a TEK save.
+She fails, and the Cyclop gets to attack first._

 **Attacking & Damage**
 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's STA.
 Unarmed attacks always do 1d4 damage.

-~~**Example:** _The Wood Troll roars, swinging its club at Bea, who has 5 STA.
+**Example:** _The Cyclop roars, swinging its club at Althea, who has 5 STA.
 The club does 1d10 damage and the odigós rolls a 4.
-They subtract 1 to account for Bea's leather armor, leaving Bea with 2 STA remaining_.~~
+They subtract 1 to account for Althea's leather armor, leaving Althea with 2 STA remaining_.

 **Multiple Attackers**
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.